 Describing itself as ‘a temple to Brighton’s vinyl culture’, Dead Wax Social is in the heart of the north laines.
 It’s completely anti-digital music and the only music you’ll hear is spun from a record player.
 If you want to bring along your favourite record you will also get the chance to play it!
 With a range of craft beer and tasty pizzas, it’s highly recommended.

 The Green Door Store is a live music venue hidden away underneath Brighton Station.
 Most club nights here are free entry and they’ll often host gigs beforehand.
 It’s hands down one of the best venues in town and a great quirky place to listen to the best local bands and have a dance afterwards.

-Specialising in all things smoked, the Little Blue Smokehouse at the Seven Stars is the perfect option for anyone feeling a little peckish.
+Specialising in all things smoked, the Little Blue Smokehouse at the Hare and Hounds is the perfect option for anyone feeling a little peckish.
 Find out more about The Little Blue Smokehouse in our Guide to Eating in Brighton or by looking at the current menu here.
-Aside from the great food, the Seven stars also has a wide range of craft beers, lagers and gins, plus on Friday’s they offer 2-4-1 Gintini’s.
+Aside from the great food, the Hare and Hounds also has a wide range of craft beers & lagers.
 For those suffering from a hangover their brunch menu and Bloody Mary’s will sort you right out!

 A fairly recent addition to Brighton’s drinking holes, BrewDog is a great place to go if craft beer is your thing.
 Located a short distance from the Royal Pavilion on the corner of Marlbrough Place and Kingswood Street, the pub has over 25 taps including BrewDog classics alongside guests spots from the likes of Brighton Bier, Beavertown and Magic Rock.